mvonballmo/HFU_21H__JAS_20I_app/app-2021/README.md

 In order to run all tests, do the following:

 - Open a terminal in this folder
-- Execute `json-server ./src/data/tests.json --watch --port 3001`
+- Execute `npm run 2021-test-server`
 - Execute `npm run test`

 ### Run

 - Open a terminal in this folder
-- Execute `json-server ./data.json --watch --port 3000`
+- Execute `npm run 2021-server`
-- Switch to the `app-2021` folder
-- Execute `npx http-server --port 8081`
+- Execute `npm run 2021-client`
 - Browse to [http://127.0.0.1:8081](http://127.0.0.1:8081)